Whidbey Pies Cafe

 Review by: Jane Stern

 Memorable | One of the Best

 Whidbey Pies Cafe: A local recommendation

 My friend who traveled around Seattle’s outlying islands groused about how odd it was that there were not more apple pies for sale.
 Washington State is famous for its excellent apples; and yet the pies and pastries we tried were flabby-crusted and boring.
 We had just about given up finding the right pie until we drove into this beautiful and picturesque group of stores on the grounds of the historic Greenbank farm.

-It would be hard to miss Whidbey Pies, as the large red barn it is housed in says WHIDBEY PIES in ten foot tall letters.
+It would be hard to miss Whidbey Pies Cafe, as the large red barn it is housed in says WHIDBEY PIES in ten foot tall letters.
 My guess is you could paint over the sign and people would still find the place.
 All you have to do is follow your nose.

 The pies are both sweet and savory and they all are wonderful.
 My ideal menu might be a main entrée of pie followed by pie for dessert.
 The savory pies like Chicken Pot Pie or the sensational Goat Cheese with Creamed Leeks, Caraway Whipped Potatoes and Caramelized Onions vary with the week and the season.